On the response of the Einstein Telescope to Doppler anisotropies: Our setup

-The covariant matrix of phase differences in each vertex can be diagonalized as explained in \cite{Mentasti:2020yyd} in the context of the ET interferometer, following TDI methods elaborated for space-based experiments as LISA (see e.g. \cite{Tinto:2002de,Tinto:2004wu,Vallisneri:2005ji} and \cite{Smith:2019wny} for a pedagogical treatment).
-We refer the reader to these works for details; we do not have anything to add to this topic.
+The covariant matrix of phase differences in each vertex can be diagonalized as explained in \cite{Mentasti:2020yyd} in the context of the ET interferometer.
+We refer the reader to this work for details; we do not have anything to add to this topic.
 After diagonalization, one determines three diagonal channels (called $A$, $E$, $T$), denoted with the letters ${\cal O}, {\cal O}'$.

 We aim at characterizing the response function ${\cal R}_ {{\cal O}, {\cal O}' }(f, t)$ for each diagonal channel: for doing so, we need to analyze the structure of the quantity $\Gamma_{abcd}$ of eq \eqref{def_gamma}.
 For the case of the Einstein Telescope, a major simplification arises, as first found and exploited in \cite{Mentasti:2020yyd}.
-Since the instrument is mostly sensitive to relatively small values of the frequency, $f \sim 7$ Hz (see Fig \ref{fig_plot_ETD}, built in terms of publicly available ET-D specifications~\footnote{\url{http://www.et-gw.eu/index.php/etsensitivities}} \cite{Hild:2010id}), the exponent depending on the vertex distance in eq \eqref{def_gamma} can be neglected.
+Since the instrument is mostly sensitive to relatively small values of the frequency, $f \sim 7$ Hz, the exponent depending on the vertex distance in eq \eqref{def_gamma} can be neglected.
 Indeed, we have $ |2 \pi\,f \,\Delta \vec x |\, \simeq\,6\times 10^{-5}\,\left(\frac{f}{\rm Hz}\right) \left( \frac{\Delta x}{\rm km}\right)\, $.
 This quantity is small (at most of order of percent) for correlations between the arms of a single ET interferometer; or, for correlations between two distinct interferometers located at different places on the Earth surface (but say within continental Europe, see \cite{Mentasti:2020yyd}).
 Under this approximation, in what comes next we are going to determine the structure of the response function of the ET interferometer to Doppler anisotropies of SGWB, with no need to make any factorizable Ansatz for ${\bf P}(f, \hat n)$, or to assume that kinematic effects are perturbatively small.
 In fact, we elaborate a method allowing us to compute \eqref{def_gamma}, with no need of any expansion in spherical harmonics (which is not too well suited for general scenarios where ${\bf P}(f,\,\hat n)$ is explicitly frequency-dependent, as ours).